ppetoumenos/publications/README.md

 # Pavlos' Research Publications

+- **Compiler Fuzzing through Deep Learning**

+  *Christopher Cummins and Pavlos Petoumenos and Alastair Murray and Hugh Leather*

+  Proceedings of the 27th ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA), July 2018 Amsterdam, Netherlands

+  [paper]

 - **End-to-end Deep Learning of Optimization Heuristics**

   *Christopher Cummins and Pavlos Petoumenos and Zheng Wang and Hugh Leather*